 After a short 20 minute transfer, you will arrive in the vast Corsican pine tree forest, called the ‘Val-du-Niellu.’
-We drop you off at a small camp that belongs to the Foreign Legion.
 A forest path leads uphill towards the Col de Vergio.
 The Laricio pine trees soar high above and are home to the famous ‘sitelle’, a little acrobatic bird.
 The Col de Vergio is a high mountain road pass, marked with a forbidding statue and is the boundary point between the island’s north and south departments.
 The views are majestic; the peaks are high and loom above.
 The trail goes downhill through the Aïtone pine forest to the outskirts of Evisa.
 You will pass the piscine naturelle, a big rock pool and local swim spot, then continue down through the chestnut woods that mark your approach to the village.
 Some of the thick gnarled old trunks have been standing here for nearly 2,000 years.

 Distance, 11.5km.
 Active walking time, 5 hours.
 Altitude gain, +80m.
 Descent, -720m.

 Overnight: Hôtel Aitone 2* (or similar) in Evisa on a Half Board basis.